The Dark Side of Rich Rewards: Understanding and Mitigating Noise in VLM Rewards: Conclusion and Discussion

+Most existing work on VLM-based reward models for embodied instruction-following agents remains at the proof-of-concept stage in simplified environments \citep{DBLP:conf/icml/DuWWCDA0A23,DBLP:conf/iclr/RocamondeMNPL24,DBLP:conf/icml/WangSZXBHE24}, overlooking the challenge of noisy rewards in complex, long-horizon tasks.
+Our work addresses this gap through theoretical analysis grounded in \emph{heuristic admissibility} --- a classical concept from the automated planning domain but rarely applied to embodied learning agents.
+This perspective enables us to rigorously explain why VLM-based reward models are prone to failure without explicit noise handling.
+Building on this foundation, we identify two key insights: (1) false positive rewards are substantially more harmful to policy learning than false negatives, and (2) the proposed \textsc{BiMI} reward function, which incorporates pessimistic rewarding, effectively mitigates this problem.
+Our findings are supported across three challenging embodied tasks, spanning Markovian and non-Markovian reward models.

-Our study primarily focused on linear sequences of language instructions, excluding more complex cases.
+\textbf{Limitations} \quad We primarily focused on linear sequences of language instructions, excluding more complex cases.
 Future research should investigate conditional and ambiguous instructions, which likely introduce additional challenges for VLM-based reward models.

-We also did not explore finetuning the VLM during agent training, a useful strategy as discussed by \citet{fufurl2024}.
-However, we believe that finetuning large VLMs simultaneously during reinforcement learning (RL) is computationally expensive and may not be practical in real-world scenarios.

-We acknowledge that mutual information (MI) has been previously explored as a reward objective in RL.
-However, our work uncovers a novel insight: MI is particularly well-suited for preventing over-reliance on excessively frequent reward sources, which in turn helps to mitigate the issue of too many false positive rewards.
-This research is innovative in explicitly addressing the practical challenges posed by false positive rewards in instruction-following learning agents that utilize VLM rewards.
-We believe that our proposed \textsc{BiMI} reward function represents a novel application of MI specifically tailored for VLM-based rewards.

-There is a gap in providing a rigorous theoretical foundation for why our theoretical findings extend to non-Markovian reward models like ELLM-.
-Our Assumption~\ref{assump:link_vlm_to_hurl} facilitates the integration of non-Markovian reward models into the HuRL framework, though some might argue this assumption is strong.
-However, with advancements in deep RL, the distinction between non-Markovian and Markovian models has become increasingly blurred.
-For instance, the pioneering DQN \citep{mnih2013playing} utilized sequences of past observations as input, ostensibly making it non-Markovian.
-Yet, with deep learning's capacity to encapsulate complex state histories into a representation that can be treated as Markovian at a higher abstraction level, some have argued that non-Markovian elements can be effectively reconsidered as Markovian within this new context \citep{hausknecht2015deep}.
+There is also a gap in providing a rigorous theoretical foundation for why our theoretical findings extend to non-Markovian reward models.
+However, with advancements in deep RL, the distinction between non-Markovian and Markovian models has become increasingly blurred \citep{DBLP:conf/aaaifs/HausknechtS15}.

-Our experiments were conducted in extremely sparse reward settings, with tasks intentionally designed to be challenging by requiring long-horizon planning and sequential execution.
-This setup may overemphasize the impact of false positive rewards.
-We acknowledge that in certain cases, rewarding partially correct trajectories may be beneficial for exploration.
-However, to prevent the agent from overvaluing these partial solutions, it is essential that the reward signal remains conservative, providing a pessimistic estimate of the value of partially correct trajectories.